 Now that my daughter is entering her third year, I can provide sound advice on what to leave at home.
 For girls rushing a sorority, leave your t-shirts at home.
 Ok, so bring a couple maybe.
 Trust me when I say that you will get so many t-shirts from your sorority, events, free Bulls shirts from around campus, and many more, that your drawer or storage bin won’t be able to hold them all.

 Leave your printer at home.
 You can print anything right on campus, and most apartments also have printing centers where you can print for free.
 You just provide your own paper.
-Read our blog with printing information here.
+Read our blog on printing information.
 You do not need curtains.
 You will see pics online of dorms with a cute matching curtain to cover the open closets but trust me when I say that they become annoying and end up falling a lot anyway.

 As far as kitchen items, don’t go crazy and stock up on gadgets and gourmet items.
 You won’t use them in the dorms, even if you are not on a meal plan.
 And if you are in an apartment, plan what is needed with your roommates, so everyone does not bring a 10-piece set of cookware.

-For a complete list of what to bring to USF, click here.
+For a complete list of what to bring to USF.